-The student is not to share a link to the recording under any circumstances unless instructed to do so (e.g., by a CI for an assignment).
-In order to access videos on My Media, individuals need to have a link provided by the student and a UTORid.
+The student is not to share a link to the recording under any circumstances unless instructed to do so (e.g., by a CI for an assignment) and this is permitted on the consent.
+Videos on My Media are only accessible by those individuals who have a direct link provided by the student and a UTORid.
 If sharing the My Media link, the student must do so ONLY from the students University of Toronto e-mail account.
 If it is not possible to upload to My Media, instead save the recording to an encrypted USB stick and store in a secure, locked location.